 Other Attachments, such as a budget, a job description, or a copy of one of a program’s policies, may be requested by the instructions for an application or by the Review and Rank Panel.
 Any attachments submitted during the Review and Rank process become part of a project’s application.
 The Panel is not required to read any particular project’s attachments, but they may choose to do so.

 Oral Interviews may be conducted by telephone at the Review and Rank Panel’s discretion if they have questions that they want to ask about a particular project.
-Your agency should make sure that at least one knowledgeable staff person is available to answer questions from the Panel from 9 am through 5 pm on the day of Review and Rank.
+Your agency should make sure that at least one knowledgeable staff person is available to answer questions from the Panel on the day(s) of Review and Rank.
 (If your agency has more than one knowledgeable staff person, you may provide the Panel with up to three phone numbers, and divide up coverage so that each staff person is covering the phone for a different part of the day.)
 If the Panel calls your agency and a knowledgeable staff person is not available, then you may be bound by your written answers, even if these answers do not make sense or do not fully reflect your agency’s achievements.
 The Review and Rank Panel is not required to interview any particular agency or program.

 Community Input may be gathered from all applicable sources, including but not limited to the Coordinated Entry System, the HMIS Lead, the Collaborative Applicant, official monitoring reports, HUD CoC Spend Reports, CoC Committee Reports, and any tools or trackers that have been approved for official use within the Continuum of Care.
 The Review and Rank Panel may optionally choose to collect and/or rely on any of these types of data.